msr2009/align_annotate/README.md

 analysis in serial (one sample at a time), but at least is a "set it and forget it" sort of thing*

+## notes on computer architecture
+I wrote the vast majority of this pipeline on an Intel-based Mac (OSX ~10.9?).
+I then upgraded to an M1 Ultra Mac Studio (OS 12 Monterrey) and found a few hiccups.
+First, at the time I got the computer (6/2022) there were no conda packages for most of the programs (esp. bwa, samtools, bowtie2, and bcftools).
+These packages needed to be downloaded separately (or using brew, which was what I did, but carefully).
+I plan to write an installer for M1 Macs to get around this, but that hasn't happened.
+Second, GATK's HaplotypeCaller by default uses an Intel-based AVX accelerator in PairHMM to do basecalling.
+This doesn't exist for M1 Macs, so GATK warns that uses a MUCH SLOWER implementation -- I'm not certain how much slower we're talking, but it took ~30 minutes to run on a single sample of a *C. elegans* genome with 34M reads.
+It's likely that being able to highly multiplex the other steps of the pipeline (aligning and post-processing, especially) will still make an M1-based version of the pipeline faster, and I also expect that GATK developers will implement something to get around this problem.

 ## auxiliary programs
 this pipeline was written with identifying causative mutations in forward genetic screens in *C. elegans*, and as such has a few analyses implemented that